kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW3.md

 Following the [DRIMSeq tutorial](http://bioconductor.org/packages/release/bioc/vignettes/DRIMSeq/inst/doc/DRIMSeq.pdf) and example code provided in [here](https://github.com/kauralasoo/MTAT.03.239_Bioinformatics/blob/master/transcript_expression/DRIMSeq_test.R), perform differential transcript usage (DTU) analysis on naive vs Salmonella condition.
 To limit computational time required, only include genes from chromosome 6 in your analysis.
 Answer the following questions.

  1. How many genes undergo differential transcript usage in these two conditions (FDR < 0.01)?
 What fraction of total genes tested is it?
  2. What are the three genes with the smallest DTU p-values?
-Report both the Ensembl gene ids as well as the
+Report both the Ensembl gene ids as well as the their friendly names.
+ 3. Make

 ## Task 3: Visualise differentially used transcripts using IGV